jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 ### ![](../../static/rbx_vanilla_icons/StringValue.png) TimerText

-The custom text for the button's timer. `temporary special character` will be replaced with the timer value.
+The custom text for the button's timer.
+Any backticks (`) will be replaced with the button timer.
+Leaving this blank will show the button's timer.

 Types: